luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

 On the compiler side, we have made improvements to constant propagation, inlining and a few other things.

 With the introduction of the `vector` library mentioned earlier, we have provided constant propagation and type inference for vector library globals.
-Vector arithmetic and library functions are also constant-folded when possible and vector contants are embedded into the bytecode.
+Vector arithmetic and library functions are also constant-folded when possible and vector constants are embedded into the bytecode.

 Constant-folding has also been added to `string.char` and `string.sub` methods.
 String concatenation and string interpolation will also constant-fold for constant string or even when only some of the strings are constant.